Ep #3 - Ep #3 - Breaking Down The Cannabis Regulatory Confusion

 Eric:

 Yeah, I’m super excited.
-Um, you know, I think, I think you and I met Hersh and, and Courtney a few months ago, um, just crossing paths, talking about, you know, California market, um, providing a really, really interesting insight into the California market.
+Um, you know, I think, I think you and I met Hersh and, and Courtney Caron a few months ago, um, just crossing paths, talking about, you know, California market, um, providing a really, really interesting insight into the California market.
 I think it’s gonna be an awesome episode.
-Uh, just quickly to, to give their bios for everybody, you know, Courtney Keone, Courtney’s the founder and managing partner of Adamant Law Group, a boutique Los Angeles law firm focusing on cannabis law and music, entertainment law.
+Uh, just quickly to, to give their bios for everybody, you know, Courtney Keone, Courtney Caron the founder and managing partner of Adamant Law Group, a boutique Los Angeles law firm focusing on cannabis law and music, entertainment law.

 Eric:

-Courtney represents many of the state of California’s top cannabis retailers and counsels her clients on licensing, merit based applications, compliance, and general matters.
+Courtney Caron represents many of the state of California’s top cannabis retailers and counsels her clients on licensing, merit based applications, compliance, and general matters.
 Courtney has won dozens of highly coveted merit based a licenses on behalf of her retail clients.
-Courtney is also a co-owner of Artist Tree Fresno and Cannabis Retail Store and Elevate Lindsay, a retail cultivation and consumption lounge in Lindsay, California.
+Courtney Caron is also a co-owner of Artist Tree Fresno and Cannabis Retail Store and Elevate Lindsay, a retail cultivation and consumption lounge in Lindsay, California.

 Eric: